-Sadie joined the INCLUDAS team in May 2021 and is the Design and Illustrations Superhero.
+Sadie joined the INCLUDAS team in May 2021 and is the Design and Illustrations intern.
 We are so excited to have her with us!

 Tell us about yourself.

 I’m great at experiencing stories.
 Whether it’s through books, TV shows, writing, or art, I love getting that human connection to other people through storytelling—both if I’m the one telling the story or I’m the one receiving it from someone else.

 The most significant thing that’s influenced me as a person, and one of the reasons I wanted to work for INCLUDAS so much, is because I have a chronic health condition called fibromyalgia.
 I’ve had chronic pain and fatigue since I was a freshman in high school, and I’ll have it for the rest of my life.
 Having that daily experience with disability has really shaped me in a lot of ways.
 It’s helping me look for what means the most to me, what I want to prioritize in life.
 That’s kind of why I want to go into the publishing industry because if I’m going to spend so much energy into a career, it should be something that I love.

 What makes you proud of yourself, and what are your aspirations?

 I’m graduating from Emerson College in December 2021, so making it through college is my greatest accomplishment right now.
 It’s been really fun, and I’ve had a lot of great opportunities, but it’s been a lot of work.
 I want to continue to work in children’s publishing, like middle-grade novels and chapter books with illustrations in them.
 I want to work in both design and editorial, and with INCLUDAS, I’m excited to be in a community of people who all care about what the mission is.

 Why are you interested in working in publishing?